-Pesticides may be classified by their mode of activity (i.e. pre-emergence herbicides, protectant fungicides, contact insecticides, etc.) or the chemical group they belong to, or a combination of the two methods.
+Pesticides may be classified by their mode of activity (i.e., pre-emergence herbicides, protectant fungicides, contact insecticides, etc.) or the chemical group they belong to, or a combination of the two methods.
 Classification based upon chemical nature of the pesticide is often useful when trying to decide on the general properties of a new or unfamiliar compound.
 This is because related chemicals may have similar biological or physical characteristics.

-FUNGICIDES
+FUNGICIDES AND BACTERICIDES

-Chemically, fungicides may be broken down into inorganic or organic types.
-The inorganic materials, such as sulfur, copper, and mercury compounds, were the first fungicides used in commercial agriculture.
-Many of these early compounds have been replaced in recent years by organic fungicides.
+Chemically, fungicides may be divided into inorganic and organic types.
+The inorganic materials, such as sulfur, copper and mercury compounds, were the earliest fungicides used in commercial agriculture.
+Many of these early compounds have now been replaced by organic fungicides.